Trust & verification

 What a Proof-of-Deletion Receipt proves

-Every drop destruction event on an Enterprise account (BURNED, REVOKED, EXPIRED, VIEW_EXHAUSTED) produces a signed attestation that captures the drop id, the burn timestamp, the SHA-256 of the ciphertext that was destroyed, and an anchor into CIPH4's hash-chained audit log.
-The attestation is signed with an Ed25519 private key that lives only on the CIPH4 server — the matching public key is published as a JWKS at /.well-known/ciph4-receipts/jwks.json.
+Every drop destruction event on an Enterprise account (burned, revoked, expired, or cap-hit) produces a signed attestation that captures the drop id, the burn timestamp, the SHA-256 of the ciphertext that was destroyed, and an anchor into CIPH4's hash-chained audit log.
+The attestation is signed with an Ed25519 private key that lives only on the CIPH4 server.

-A valid receipt tells you three things at once: (1) CIPH4 signed this exact payload, (2) the payload names a specific ciphertext by cryptographic hash, and (3)the referenced audit-chain link pins the moment to a tamper-evident log.
-Together, that's “prove-the-deletion-happened” in a form you can hand to an auditor who has never heard of CIPH4.
+A valid receipt tells you three things at once: (1) CIPH4 signed this exact payload, (2) the payload names a specific ciphertext by cryptographic hash, and (3) the referenced audit-chain link pins the moment to a tamper-evident log.
+Paste the receipt into the verifier above to confirm all three.

 How verification works